caramel corn collage

 Time Savernake popcorn

 When I make a lot of caramel corn, I buy it already popped instead of popping it myself.
-Costco sells a huge bag (it’s 2 feet tall) of Popcornopolis’ Nearly Naked Popcorn for about $7.
+Costco sells a huge bag (it’s 2 feet tall) of Popcornopolis Nearly Naked Popcorn that measures out to 22 cups, for about $8.
 Saves so much time.

 This popcorn comes with every kernel perfectly popped, unsalted, bright white, and just perfect for making multiple batches of caramel corn.